MQCPack/mqcPack/README.md

 	 - autotools (only for developers)
 	 - BLAS
 	 - LAPACK library
+         - gcc v8 or newer
+         - gfortran v8 or newer, or pgfortran v19 or newer
   + Optional Software:
 	 - gauopen
 	 - Gaussian 16 or higher